MrRazamataz/notes/English/Poetry/Power and Conflict.md

 * Human Power
 * Pride

+### Quotes:
+“Vast and trunkless legs of stone”
+“Half sunk”
+“Shattered visage”
+“Sneer of cold command”
+“My name is Ozymandias, king of kings..."
+“Nothing besides remains round the decay..."
+**“My name is Ozymandias, king of kings: / Look on my works, ye Mighty, and despair!”**

+### Compare to:
+#### Power of nature vs power of humans:
+* Storm on the Island
+* Exposure
+* The Prelude and Tissue
+#### Powerful individuals, misuse of power and corruption:
+* My Last Duchess
+* London

 ## Exposure - Wilfred Owen:

 ### Context:
 * Owen was a soldier in WW1 *(THEY DIG THIS, JUST GET IN IN FR)* and died in battle *(dunno how he wrote this then)*
-* He was very critical of those in charge durning the war and felt war was pointless *(like poetry!)*
+* He was very critical of those in charge during the war and felt war was pointless *(like poetry!)*

 ### Form and Structure:
 * Repition of hopeless statements "but nothing happens" as half-line at the end of each stanza